Vous n'aurez pas l'Alsace et la Lorraine: Production

 Vous n'aurez pas l'Alsace et la Lorraine was the directorial debut of stand-up comedian Coluche, who had enjoyed his first major film success the previous year by co-starring with Louis de Funès in The Wing or the Thigh.
 Coluche, who had debuted in Parisian café-théâtres, assembled a cast of performers from that environment, many of whom would go on to achieve prominence in France.
+Several members of Le Splendid's troupe notably appear in supporting roles.
 The film was a French-Belgian coproduction and its external scenes were originally supposed to be shot in Belgium.
 However, due to the Belgian co-producer's failure, filming had to be relocated to Dordogne.

 Reception

 Despite Coluche's popularity in France, the film failed to reach expectations at the French box-office.
 It was also poorly received by critics.
 Coluche himself was disappointed by the finished product and did not renew his experience as director.

 Despite the film's initial failure, television broadcasts later helped it achieve popularity among French audiences.
 An article in Elle about Coluche's career mentioned Vous n'aurez pas l'Alsace et la Lorraine as a cult film.